sheadawson/prompt-templates/Term/Term_BaseDefinition.md

 ## <span style="font-weight: normal">🎁</span> Bonus Section

 \<instruction>
-Choose and document the most compelling additional insight you can think of that doesn't fit other sections.
+Select and document the most compelling additional insight you can think of that doesn't fit other sections.
 \</instruction>